-- Accommodation lease in the Adelaide CBD. - · A lease over a car park on Lot Fourteen in the Adelaide CBD. - Two leases for accommodation located in Bowden. - · A lease for accommodation located in Port Adelaide. - A motor vehicle lease with the South Australian Government Financing Authority (SAFA).
+- Accommodation lease in the Adelaide CBD. - A lease over a car park on Lot Fourteen in the Adelaide CBD. - A lease for accommodation located in Bowden. - A lease for accommodation located in Port Adelaide.
+This lease expired at 30 June 2023. - A lease for accommodation located in Playford. - Two motor vehicle leases with the South Australian Government Financing Authority (SAFA).

-Note 23 Net Gain/(Loss) from Changes in Value of Non-Cui rrent Assets A reconciliation of the net gain/(loss) from changes in the values of non-curre ent assets as follows: 2022 2021 Note \$'000 \$'000 Inventories Inventory write down 20 - (3264) Reversal of inventory write down 20 177 4 901 Total Gain/(Loss) from Changes in Value of Inventories 177 1 637 Investment property Net gain on freehold land fair value adjustments 21 15 099 1 372 Net gain on building fair value adjustments 21 740 1 054 Total Gain from Changes in Value of Investment Property 15 839 2 426 Total Net Gain from Changes in Value of Non-Current Assets 16 016 4 063
+Note 23 Net Gain/(Loss) from Changes in Value of Non-Current Assets

+A reconciliation of the net gain from changes in the values of non-current assets as s follows: 2023 2022 Note \$'000 \$'000 Inventories Reversal of inventory write down 20 102 575 177 Total Gain from Changes in Value of Inventories 102 575 177 Investment Property , Net gain on freehold land fair value adjustments 21 12 166 15 099 Net gain on building fair value adjustments 21 (108) 740 Total Gain from Changes in Value of Investment Property 12 058 15 839 Deferred Payment Arrangements Net gain on deferred payment arrangements 52 - Total Gain from Changes in Value of deferred payment arrangements 52 - Total Net Gain from Changes in Value of Non-Current Assets 114 685 16 016